omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Functionality to add:
 - make one dropdown close if you click on the other
+        - on work computer script.js should have functionality for turning display to show but not back to hide
 - Endless Scroll of workouts
 - ?Make movement tags match movement names by regex full match?
         - don't think this will help as 'Squat Snatch' will still regex as 'Squat' and 'Snatch'